zalora/postgresql-user-manager/README.md

         - credentials.cfg: all user credentials that need to be managed
         - db.cfg: PostgreSQL's credentials used by psql commandline tool

-## Start
+## Executables

-    To build the project:
+    To build the project (Go grab some coffee if it is your first time):
     $ ./runBuild.sh <project_home_folder> <cabal_build arguments>

     Show help:
     $ .cabal-sandbox/bin/user-privileges-manager --help

     To FULLY refresh all user privileges: (including remove all current privileges and update with the new privileges)
     $ .cabal-sandbox/bin/user-privileges-manager fullupdatemode

     To refresh all user privileges: